 A Lost and Found area will be stationed in the main office area.
 Parents are encouraged to label coats, sweaters, and other materials with their child's name.
 Just before the winter holidays and at the end of school, all unclaimed items will be given to a charitable organization.
 All textbooks found will be given to the teacher who issued the book.
 South Carolina State Law requires parents to pay for missing books and states that this requirement must be complied with before new books are issued.
 If lost textbooks are found after having paid for new ones, refund checks will be issued to the parents with receipts.

 Messages

 To avoid interrupting classes, messages will be delivered directly to students only in emergencies.
-School wide announcements are made only at the beginning and end of each day.

 Moment of Silence